Top AI Prompt Engineering Trends in [2026]

 - Memory and feedback loops: Agents adapt their prompts based on session history and prior step outputs

-- Human oversight gates: Approval checkpoints added at critical junctures to catch errors before they compound
+- Human oversight gates: Approval checkpoints added at important speed bumps to catch errors before they compound

 Real-World Applications: